Why Car Ownership Is NOT Under Threat - Yet

 However, the journey from driving ourselves to letting a machine do this for us will not be a smooth one.
 Safety is paramount and there is a long way to go before the legal ramifications are agreed and implemented.

-A huge impediment to autonomous vehicles achieving critical mass is the attitude of the average driver, who – unlike trailblazers and tech enthusiasts – might prove reluctant to travel in autonomous cars.
+A huge impediment to autonomous vehicles achieving critical mass is the attitude of the average driver, who – unlike trailblazers and tech enthusiasts – are often reluctant to travel in autonomous cars.
 In a 2018 survey in the US, only 17% of those surveyed said they found the prospect of autonomous journeys appealing, even if there was an element of human control.
 49% said they would never buy an autonomous vehicle.
 For the time being, these numbers are a significant obstacle in the way of autonomous driving becoming an established feature of consumer car ownership.

 OEMs still backing car ownership

 Over the last year, many established names in the automotive industry, including OEMs, have purchased companies that cater for people who still want to own cars.
-For example, In November 2018, Renault purchased Carizy, a French used-vehicle marketplace startup.
+For example, In November 2018, Renault purchased Carizy, a French used-vehicle marketplace start-up

 In addition, there has been a great deal of consolidation in the online car sales arena, with e-commerce behemoth eBay purchasing motors.co.uk from Cox Automotive.
 Another important deal was Cars.com purchasing Dealer Inspire, the automotive advertising SaaS and service provider for $165 million.